-Lead makeup artist for the film Ve Neill, whose credits include Pirates of the Caribbean and Edward Scissorhands, tells Yahoo Lifestyle that she and Cooper agreed to transform him into a “rugged, tan cowboy” for the film.
-“I’ve always had an affinity for doing men’s looks, and I love the Westerns—I’m a Western fan, and that whole cowboy theme played out since he was supposed to be a country-western rocker.”
+The film’s lead makeup artist, Ve Neill, whose credits include Pirates of the Caribbean and Edward Scissorhands, tells Yahoo Lifestyle that she and Cooper agreed to transform him into a “rugged, tan cowboy” for the film.
+“I’ve always had an affinity for doing men’s looks, and I love the westerns — I’m a western fan, and that whole cowboy theme played out, since he was supposed to be a country-western rocker.”

 In the scenes where Cooper is shirtless, viewers may wonder how his character, a drug-abusing alcoholic, could have such a chiseled set of abs.
 The answer: It was all natural, no Hollywood magic or body double.
 “He would sit in my chair with his shirt off, and I would tan his entire torso, arms, chest — I didn’t even have to contour anything,” says Neill.

 She also reveals that getting Cooper to look “really messed up” required a little bit of makeup magic.
 “I darkened around his eyes using Glazing Gels from Premiere Products.
 The gray-green shade looked gray on him and made him look very tired,” she explains.
 “On days when he was really supposed to look bad, I used those same gels on his bottom lash line and all over the lid in the red color, so he really looked damaged.”
 She also layered an old shadow from Mac called Ashbury over the gels at the lash line to finish off the ashy look.